cirosantilli/algorithm-cheat/graph.md

 - `\forall y, |{ xy | x \in V }| <= |V|-1` for a fixed i and x free to vary.

-#tree
+#Tree

 Trees are special cases of directed connected graphs that have the properties:

 - no loops
 - root: there is a distinguished node from which every other node is reachable

 This immediately implies that E = V - 1, and simplifies search procedures since you don't need to check if you have already visited some nodes.

-#binary search tree
+##BST

-aka BST.
+##Binary search tree

 Each node has 2 children.